 Yes, they like to be alone.
 Starfish are solitary and prefer spending time alone.
 However, when they have to feed, they prefer hanging out in large groups.

 14. Their Size Varies

 Starfish, depending on the species, can range between the sizes of 1 cm and 65 cm.
 The biggest starfish species, called the sunflower starfish, can grow up to over 90 cm and weigh as much as 5 kg!

 15. Some Starfish Can Be Kept as Pets

-One of the fun facts about starfish is that several species of starfish can be introduced into marine aquariums that have regulated temperature and salinity as they are sensitive to both the parameters.
+One of the fun facts about starfish is that several species of starfish can be introduced into marine aquariums that have regulated temperature and salinity as they are sensitive to both parameters.
 They usually feed off the plant, animal and bacterial matter on the aquarium floor and keep the water clean.
 So they function both as pets and water filters!

 Starfish are fascinating marine creatures.
 They are found in almost all the oceans of the world.
-They strange abilities have allowed them to adapt and live in the ocean for a long time.
+Their strange abilities have allowed them to adapt and live in the ocean for a long time.
 We hope you like these facts and information about starfish.
 Read them to your kids, they will love knowing about starfish for sure.